 “People on the autism spectrum have difficulty understanding social cues and communicating effectively and in unfamiliar or stressful situations they can become highly anxious and behave in ways that could put them at risk.

-“Some characteristics associated with autism such as naïve social awareness, lack of insight into the effects of behaviour, sensory differences and obsessive interests may also lead to involvement with the criminal justice system, with a recent US study finding that 20% of youth with autism had encounters with police before the age of 21.
+“Some characteristics associated with autism such as naïve social awareness, lack of insight into the effects of behaviour, sensory differences and obsessive interests may also lead to involvement with the criminal justice system, with a recent US study finding that 20% of youth on the spectrum had encounters with police before the age of 21.
 They are also at a much higher risk of victimisation.

 “Current police protocols may not prepare police officers to adequately deal with people on the spectrum,” Ms Gibbs said